HomeBlogThe Ultimate Lake Tahoe Camping Guide

 Zephyr Cove Resort

-Although campsites are hidden in the forest between boulders and towering pines, there’s plenty of modern comforts to be enjoyed.
-There bathrooms, showers, fire pits and barbecues for all, and full hookups (with cable!) and lake views for some of the sites.
+Although campsites are hidden in the forest between boulders and towering pines, there are plenty of modern comforts to be enjoyed.
+There are bathrooms, showers, fire pits, and barbecues for all, and full hookups (with cable!) and lake views for some of the sites.
 The resort itself features an on-site restaurant, marina, boat rentals, cruises and more.

 Plus, the resort offers free Wi-Fi, meaning you can still browse your favorite websites (stop, we’re blushing) while you’re enjoying the great outdoors.